lynx-x-ray-observatory/soxs/doc/source/python/spectra.rst

 .. code-block:: python

-    from xrs_tools import Spectrum
+    from sox import Spectrum
     my_spec = Spectrum.from_file("my_spec.dat")

 Creating a Power-Law Spectrum
 +++++++++++++++++++++++++++++

-A simple power-law spectrum can be created using the :meth:`~xrs_tools.spectra.Spectrum.from_powerlaw` method.
+A simple power-law spectrum can be created using the :meth:`~sox.spectra.Spectrum.from_powerlaw` method.
 This takes as input a spectral index ``photon_index``, a redshift ``redshift``, and a normalization of the source ``norm`` at 1 keV in the source frame, in units of :math:`{\rm photons}~{\rm cm}^{-2}~{\rm s}^{-1}~{\rm keV}^{-1}`.
 Mathematically,